rage/programming-23/data/part-3/4-defining-functions.md

 Pay special heed to "special cases" specific to the type of argument you are using.
 How will your function behave if the argument is zero or a negative number, or a floating point number instead of an integer?
 What happens if the argument is an empty string?

-If the exercise assignment doesn't explicitly tell you to include function calls, you may freely include your own inside the main function, which the tests will ignore.
+If the exercise assignment doesn't explicitly tell you to include function calls, you may freely include your own within the main function `if` block as explained above.
+The tests will ignore everything within the if block.

 </text-box>